No. 3 Kansas hosts West Virginia following Stevenson’s 23-point performance - WTOP News

 Lawrence, Kansas; Saturday, 4 p.m.
 EST

-BOTTOM LINE: West Virginia takes on the No. 3 Kansas Jayhawks after Erik Stevenson scored 23 points in West Virginia’s 85-67 victory against the Oklahoma State Cowboys.
+BOTTOM LINE: West Virginia visits the No. 3 Kansas Jayhawks after Erik Stevenson scored 23 points in West Virginia’s 85-67 victory against the Oklahoma State Cowboys.

-The Jayhawks have gone 13-1 at home.
-Kansas ranks fourth in the Big 12 in team defense, giving up 68.0 points while holding opponents to 41.0% shooting.
+The Jayhawks are 13-1 on their home court.
+Kansas averages 76.5 points while outscoring opponents by 8.5 points per game.

-The Mountaineers are 5-10 in conference play.
-West Virginia averages 76.6 points while outscoring opponents by 6.0 points per game.
+The Mountaineers are 5-10 in conference games.
+West Virginia is seventh in the Big 12 with 31.6 rebounds per game led by Jimmy Bell Jr. averaging 5.5.

 TOP PERFORMERS: Jalen Wilson is averaging 19.9 points and 8.5 rebounds for the Jayhawks.
 Gradey Dick is averaging 14.7 points over the last 10 games for Kansas.

-Stevenson is scoring 14.6 points per game with 3.4 rebounds and 2.3 assists for the Mountaineers.
-Tre Mitchell is averaging 11.3 points and 5.9 rebounds over the last 10 games for West Virginia.
+Stevenson is averaging 14.6 points for the Mountaineers.
+Tre Mitchell is averaging 1.2 made 3-pointers over the last 10 games for West Virginia.

 LAST 10 GAMES: Jayhawks: 7-3, averaging 75.2 points, 32.9 rebounds, 16.8 assists, 8.2 steals and 3.6 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 71.2 points per game.